bpiwowar/papercite/readme.txt

   * Complete code overhaul - switched to a new bibtex / template system
   * Preference system to set defaults
-= 0.2.14 =
+  * New template based system for entry customisation = 0.2.14 =
   * Grouped by year option (patch due to S. Aiche)
   * Now generates an id which does not depend on the key (fix javascript related bugs)